A comprehensive spatial-temporal infection model: Applications

 \subsection{The Effect of Transport}

-The preceding sections dealt with applications in zero-dimensional space (batch reactors or their ensembles).
-In problems that involve spatial dimensions, transport (via advection, diffusion or dispersion) plays two different roles: One is stabilizing, reducing the effect of small spatial non-uniformities, as discussed above.
-The other is in the opposite direction, however, and helps spread the infection spatially.
-This section will only consider mobility effects due to diffusion.
+The preceding sections dealt with applications in zero-dimensional space (batch reactors or their ensembles), namely under the assumption of fast diffusion or other transport .
+Transport (via advection, diffusion or dispersion) plays two roles: One is to reduce the effect of small spatial non-uniformities, as discussed above.
+The other is in the direction of further spreading the infection spatially.
+This section will consider such mobility effects, starting first with diffusion.